-The good news is that it’s possible to learn how to make an iPhone app on your own.
+The good news is that it’s possible to learn how to make an app for Apple devices on your own.
 You’ll just need to spend a bit of time getting to grips with how to do it.

-While it won’t be the quickest way to create an app, it will be a fun learning experience.
-Here are some resources you can use to learn how to code an iPhone app:
+While it won’t be the quickest way to make an iPhone app, it will be a fun learning experience.
+Here are some resources you can use to learn how to code iOs apps:

 - This course on Udemy has a 4.7 star review from over 35,000 ratings and promises to build you up from someone without any programming experience to someone who can create an app.